 One of South Bend's first black dentists, Dr. Streets served African American and Polish patients from his west side office.
 In addition to serving the community as a dentist, Dr. Streets and his wife Odie Mae (Johnson) Streets worked to secure the civil rights of the city's black resident through their membership in the NAACP.

 Dr. Bernard Streets earned his degree from the Indiana University School of Dentistry in 1929.
 He moved to South Bend shortly after, where he met and married Odie Mae Johnson.
 Together, the two lived long lives in service to South Bend.

 The couple helped revive the NAACP in 1930 and pushed for integration of the Natatorium.
 Dr. Streets also was part of an NAACP lawsuit to integrate downtown movie theaters.
 As a member of the Sanhedrin Club (a local African American civic club), he pushed to open better employment opportunities for African Americans and worked to help elect them and their allies to political office.

-were active in the National Association for the Advancement of Colored People (NAACP) that worked to integrate a segregated South Bend.
+Together, they were active in the National Association for the Advancement of Colored People (NAACP) that worked to integrate a segregated South Bend.

 The Bahá’í religion informed their activism.
 Bahá’í shares a belief that all humans are created by one God, and by prayer and service to all humans you can learn to know and love that God.